sandra-chas-academy/u02-individuell-uppgift-egen-portfoliosida-Chas-Henrik-1/README.md

 The site supports ‘dark theme’ (configured through operating system settings).

-Some effort has been made to make the page print properly, by removing header & footer and inserting/assuring suitable page breaks.
+Effort has been made to make the page print properly, by removing header & footer and inserting/assuring suitable page breaks.

 Both the cv.json and the GitHub API data is cached in Local Storage to improve performance and avoid hitting GitHub's API rate limit.
 The data in Local Storage is timestamped and 'invalidated' after 24h, to reflect the latest server content if the GitHub data is updated on the server.